 The PDF file will open in iBooks and will be automatically be saved.
-The PDF file is saved to the iBooks bookshelf.
-To view the bookshelf, select the “Library” button in the top left of the screen.
+The PDF file is saved to the iBooks library.
+To view the library, select the “back” button in the top left of the screen.

-All your saved documents will appear on the bookshelf.
-You can rearrange or delete items on the bookshelf.
+All your saved documents will appear in the library.
+You can rearrange or delete items in the library.

 You can also save PDF files you receive as email attachments.
 While viewing the email in the Mail app, you will see an icon for the PDF file.